-Is it safe to do a medical abortion by yourself from pills online?
+Is it safe to do a medical abortion by yourself with pills online?

 WHO recommends that individuals in the first trimester (up to 12 weeks pregnant) can self-administer mifepristone and misoprostol medication for an abortion without direct supervision of a health-care provider.